What is Back Office? What is back office?

 The good thing is they can be found in any country across the world — whether nearshore or offshore.

 The Philippines is among the fast emerging outsourcing destinations in the world ever since its emergence in the 1980s.
-Their expertise in back-office services, as well as numerous other roles, attracts global firms to their shores.
+Their expertise in back office services, as well as numerous other roles, attracts global firms to their shores.

 The country’s wide pool of BPO firms makes sure that their representatives are competent enough to handle the client’s needs.
-Outsource Accelerator lists over 3,000 business process outsourcing companies in the Philippines that specializes in back-office administration.
+Outsource Accelerator lists over 3,000 business process outsourcing companies in the Philippines that specializes in back office administration.

-What is What is business process outsourcing?
-What is Business Process Outsourcing BPO?
+What is What is business process outsourcing??

 Business Process Outsourcing (BPO) is the delegation of business processes to an external service provider to a nearby or farther location.
 BPO uses various technology-enabled services to optimize the delivery of services.